sonuramashishnpm/NPM-Debater-AI/README.md

 ## 🚀 Features

 -   **Real-Time NDJSON Streaming:** Uses a custom `yield` architecture to push AI responses to the frontend one-by-one.
 No more waiting for the entire debate to finish!
--   **Multi-Model Intelligence:** Combines the unique personalities of Llama, Qwen, Mistral, and Vicuna.
+-   **Multi-Model Intelligence:** Using `npmai` we combined the unique personalities of Llama, Qwen, Mistral, and Vicuna.
 -   **Sequential Context:** Each AI listens to the previous speakers before formulating its unique point of view.
 -   **Persistent Memory:** Integrated memory management that saves debate history to disk, allowing AIs to remember previous rounds.
 -   **Cyberpunk Glassmorphism UI:** A sleek, dark-themed interface with background video support and responsive grid layouts.
+-   **No Signup/Sigin:* We believe that we are providing in free and to save your time and privacy we do not ask your any personal information.

 ---